perphywoo/move_logic_to_controllers/README.md

 Now that we have all of these routes, let's finish our Update and Delete actions.

-Right now we've built a vew to list all products in our possession, on the index page, but we don't have a way to view just a single product.
+Right now we've built a view to list all products in our possession, on the index page, but we don't have a way to view just a single product.
 We'll make a quick show view.
 Create a file called show.html.erb at `app/views/products/show.html.erb`.
 Then add this to it:

     <p>
       <b>Name:</b>